 The Seller is the Customer of the Buyer.

-The Borrower will also become the Customer of the Buyer at the point when the Buyer becomes a Lender of record unless the loan to be acquired by the Buyer equates to a short-term holding for trading purposes and the Buyer intends to dispose of all or part of the loan within 90 days, or for such time as this intention continues.
-Buyers should ensure that any relevant factors taken into account in determining such intention are adequately documented, and are subject to appropriate periodic review.
+The Borrower will also become the Customer of the Buyer at the point when the Buyer becomes a Lender of record, unless the loan to be acquired by the Buyer equates to a short-term holding for trading purposes and the Buyer intends to dispose of the loan within a reasonably short time frame.